AndrewAnnex/SpiceyPy/docs/other_stuff.rst

 Now run the code with various inputs to observe behavior.
 Begin the run using known astronomical bodies, e.g. “Moon”, “Mars”, “Pluto barycenter” and “Puck”.
 Recall the SpiceyPy default units are kilometers, kilometers per second, kilograms, and seconds.
-The ‘R’ marker identifies the (X,Y,Z) position of the body in kilometers, the ‘V’ marker identifies the velocity of the body in kilometers per second, and the ‘LT’ marker identifies the one-way light time between the bodies at the requested evaluation time.
+The 'R' marker identifies the (X,Y,Z) position of the body in kilometers, the 'V' marker identifies the velocity of the body in kilometers per second, and the 'LT' marker identifies the one-way light time between the bodies at the requested evaluation time.